Perfect Pairings: Discover the Delightful Harmony of Paella and Wine

 The famous Lumière brothers- Auguste Marie Louis Nicolas Lumière and Louis Jean Lumière- are credited with inventing the silver screen.
-Their cutting edge and innovative “Cinématographe” (a camera and projector) gave birth to the movies.
-This was way back in 1895, and fun fact: they were from Lyon 🙂 Today, film lovers can visit the Lumière Museum, right in their art deco, family Chateau where they invented their genius “Cinematograph.”
-A Highly recommended great museum and we love it!
+Their cutting-edge and innovative “Cinématographe” (a camera and projector) gave birth to the movies.
+This was way back in 1895, and fun fact: they were from Lyon 🙂 Today, film lovers can visit the Lumière Museum in their art Deco family Chateau, where they invented their genius “Cinematograph.”
+A Highly recommended great museum, and we love it!

 Thevenon: Aimed at professional chefs but also open to the general public, Thevenon is an institution.
 They have everything you need to kit out a restaurant kitchen, never mind an enthusiastic home chef’s kitchen.
-Pick up slick “coutellerie” (knives) from the collections of Pierre à affuter, Aiguiseurs, Fusils, Trousses, and Malette.
-Patisserie chefs will love the products they have from Debuyer, Mallard, Lacor, and Valrhona.
+Pick up slick “coutellerie” (knives) from Pierre à affuter, Aiguiseurs, Fusils, Trousses, and Malette collections.
+Patisserie chefs will love the products from Debuyer, Mallard, Lacor, and Valrhona.

 In Cuisine is a culinary bookshop cum café which they coin as “a culinary living space.”
 They offer regular cooking workshops, foodie book signings, and even food-themed painting courses.
 Quirky, fun place!
 Pick up great French cookbooks In English, too.